Should kids know their multiplication facts?

 Poems as Multiplication Tricks

-Inspired by @Leighbra at Hearth to Heart, I found this list of math poems that can help kiddos (and grownups) remember some of the facts.
+Inspired by @Leighbra at Hearth to Heart, I found a list of math poems that can help kiddos (and grownups) remember some of the facts.
 My favorite: I ate and ate and got sick on the floor.
 Eight times eight is 64.

 Seven